-We support regional institutions, such as the Association of Southeast Asian Nations (ASEAN) to strengthen agriculture and food security.
-Regional organizations provide platform for dialogue and action on food security issues, such as the creation of regional food quality and safety standards and the streamline policies which are essential to the efficient trade of food commodities.
+We work with regional institutions, such as the Association of Southeast Asian Nations (ASEAN), the Mekong Institute, universities, development organizations and the private sector to strengthen agriculture and food security.
+Regional organizations provide a platform for dialogue and action on food security issues, such as the creation of regional standards and streamlined policies which are essential to efficient agricultural trade.

 Creating Linkages between Diverse Partners and Building Local Capacity

-We are connecting Asia’s development stakeholders, to act as a catalyst for networking and partnerships among businesses governments, multilaterals, civil society organizations, farmers and scientists.
-We are strengthening knowledge dissemination and access to technologies across the region, and establishing partnerships with Asian intergovernmental organizations.
+We are connecting Asia’s development stakeholders to act as catalysts for networking and partnerships among businesses governments, multilaterals, civil society organizations, farmers and scientists.
+We are strengthening knowledge dissemination and access to technologies across the region and establishing partnerships with Asian intergovernmental organizations.

 Regional Agricultural Trade Environment Reports

-The Regional Agricultural Trade Environment activities, implemented by the USAID Maximizing Agricultural Revenue through Knowledge, Enterprise Development and Trade Project, is a tool for examining the agricultural trade enabling environments of participating countries in regional organizations, for the purpose of helping regions streamline and strengthen their approaches to cross-border trade and food security.
-The assessment reports are grounded in USAID’s commitment, through its Feed the Future initiative, to facilitate the integration of farmers and rural industries into the full chain of production, from “farm to fork,” enabling them to better connect with agricultural trade and market opportunities.
+The Regional Agricultural Trade Environment activities, implemented by the USAID Maximizing Agricultural Revenue through Knowledge, Enterprise Development and Trade Project, are tools for examining the agricultural trade enabling environments of participating countries in regional organizations for the purpose of helping regions streamline and strengthen their approaches to cross-border trade and food security.
+The assessment reports are grounded in USAID’s commitment, through its Feed the Future initiative, to facilitate the integration of farmers and rural industries into the full chain of production, from "farm to fork," enabling them to better connect with agricultural trade and market opportunities.